What Is Your Greatest Weakness in a Job Interview

 The Cost of Getting It Wrong

-Beyond losing the role, mishandling this question can damage interview flow.
+Beyond losing the role, mishandling this question can damage the interview flow.
 If your response prompts a long defensive explanation or an ambiguous conclusion, you lose control of the narrative and may leave interviewers wondering how you’ll behave under pressure.

 What Not To Do: Common Pitfalls